Joseph Bova

 Joseph Bova (May 25, 1924 – March 12, 2006) was an American actor.
 He worked in early television, having a children's show on WABC-TV in New York, and played Prince Dauntless in the Broadway musical Once Upon a Mattress, starring Carol Burnett.

 Bova was born in Cleveland, Ohio, the son of Mary (née Catalano) and Anthony Bova.
-He died of emphysema at the Actor's Fund retirement home in Englewood, New Jersey.
+He died of emphysema at retirement home in Englewood, New Jersey.
 He was 81 years old.